gsfraley/mistletoe-site/book/src/developers/rust/simple-mistletoe-bind-example.md

 # Simple `mistletoe-bind` example

-To make creating packages in Rust a little easier, we provide a `mistletoe-bind` crate that contains macros and libraries to hide away
+To make creating packages in Rust a little easier, we provide a `mistletoe-bind` crate that contains macros and libraries to provide higher-level abstractions of the underlying WebAssembly bindings.

 On the [Overview](../../overview.html) page we saw a quick Rust example: